emberjs/guides/source/localizable/addons-and-dependencies/managing-dependencies.md

 ### Other Assets

+All assets located in the `public/` folder will be copied as is to the final output directory, `dist/`.

+For example, a `favicon` located at `public/images/favicon.ico` will be copied to `dist/images/favicon.ico`.

-All other assets like images or fonts can also be added via `import()`.
+All third-party assets, included either manually in `vendor/` or via a package manager like Bower, must be added via `import()`.

-By default, they
+Third-party assets that are not added via `import()` will not be present in the final build.

-will be copied to `dist/` as they are.
+By default, `import`ed assets will be copied to `dist/` as they are, with the existing directory structure maintained.

 ```ember-cli-build.js
 app.import('bower_components/font-awesome/fonts/fontawesome-webfont.ttf');